This post contains affiliate links to products. We may receive a commission for purchases made through these links

 And you, as the writer, should be empathetic to your villain.
 Understand that no matter how misguided, your villain believes they’re right.
 Whatever terrible choices they make are in service to their ultimate goal.

-Let’s take a look at Heath Ledger’s Joker.
+Let’s take a look at Heath Ledger’s Joker from The Dark Knight.
 At first glance, he seems to be exactly what he says he is: an agent of chaos, and nothing more.
 But, pay attention to the dialogue and he does have a theory to prove:

 “Their morals, their code; it’s a bad joke.
 Dropped at the first sign of trouble.
 They’re only as good as the world allows them to be.”